 - 1.3 Redbridge's housing target is imposed on the Council by the Greater London Authority through the London Plan.
 The target follows the national position set out in the National Planning Policy Framework.
-Whilst various policy changes (regional and national) vary the targets, Redbridge's housing target (for the 2018-2020 period) was to deliver 1,123 new homes per year.
-Following the adoption of the new London Plan, the target has increased to 1,409 per year. - 1.4 The target is "capacity-based".
+Whilst various policy changes (regional and national) vary the targets, Redbridge's housing target within the Local Plan adopted in 2018 was to deliver 1,123 new homes per year.
+Following the adoption of the new London Plan in 2021, the target increased to 1,409 per year. - 1.4 The target is "capacity-based".
 This means that the target is based upon the existing pipeline of planning permissions, as well as the identified capacity of large sites for redevelopment, as well as a "small sites component" which mostly comprises windfall development. - 1.5 The housing target is a potential figure because the number of homes approved and built out on the large development sites is usually less than identified.
 If the sites do not progress from allocation to permission to construction, then the housing target will not be met.

-2.0 The Housing Delivery Test 2022 Measurement results for Redbridge
+2.0 The Housing Delivery Test 2023 Measurement results for Redbridge

-2.1 The Housing Delivery Test results reveal that during the three-year period of measurement (2019-2022), Redbridge only delivered 50% of its housing requirement target.
+2.1 The Housing Delivery Test results reveal that during the three-year period of measurement (2020-2023), Redbridge only delivered 39% of its housing requirement target.

 - 2.2 The National Planning Policy Framework (NPPF) is a material consideration in planning decisions.
 The NPPF requires that plans and decisions should apply a presumption in favour of sustainable development where the HDT indicates that the delivery of housing was substantially below (less than 75% of) the housing requirement over the previous three years.
-Since Redbridge only delivered 50% of its target, the presumption in favour of sustainable development is applied to planning decisions. - 2.3 Note that the housing delivery requirement was adjusted in 2019-20 and 2020-21 due to COVID-19 related impacts on the construction sector. - 2.4 Redbridge is now the worst authority for housing delivery in London having previously been the fifth worst authority for housing delivery.
+Since Redbridge only delivered 39% of its target, the presumption in favour of sustainable development is applied to planning decisions. - 2.3 Note that the housing delivery requirement was adjusted in 2020-21 due to COVID-19 related impacts on the construction sector.
+The housing delivery target for 2022-23 is divided pro rata between an annual target of 1123 and an annual target of 1409, because the lower target may be used within the first five years of adoption of the Local Plan i.e. until 15th March 2023.

-Year 2019-20 2020-21 2021-22 Cumulative 2019-22 HDT implication Delivery 673 482 283 1471 Presumption in Favour Target 1028 748 1123 2899 % delivered 65% 64% 25% 50% Surplus / (shortfall) (355) (265) (840) (1461)
+Year 2020-21 2021-22 2022-23 Cumulative 2020-23 HDT implication

+Delivery 645 283 243 1171 Presumption in

+Target 748 1123 1136 3007 Favour

+% delivered 86% 25% 21% 39%

+Surplus / (shortfall) (103) (840) (893) (1836)

-Table1: Redbridge HDT results by year 2019-20 to 2021-22
+Table1: Redbridge HDT results by year 2020-21 to 2022-23

-- 2.5 Table 1 shows the Council's published HDT results for the years 2019-2022.
+- 2.4 Table 1 shows the Council's published HDT results for the years 2020-2023.
 Delivery is below the 75% threshold and so Redbridge is subject to the presumption in favour of sustainable development when determining planning applications.
 This means the strategic housing policies in the Redbridge Local Plan 2015-2030 are now "out of date" and in effect superseded.
-The "tilted balance" applies, which means new housing development should be allowed, unless the adverse impacts of the development would significantly and demonstrably outweigh the benefits. - 2.6 NPPF Paragraphs 11 to 14 state when and how the presumption in favour of sustainable development is used for granting planning applications unless:
+The "tilted balance" applies, which means new housing development should be allowed, unless the adverse impacts of the development would significantly and demonstrably outweigh the benefits. - 2.5 NPPF Paragraphs 11 to 14 state when and how the presumption in favour of sustainable development is used for granting planning applications unless:

-"The application of policies in this Framework that protect areas or assets of particular importance provides a clear reason for refusing the development proposed; or any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole."
+"The application of policies in this Framework that protect areas or assets of particular importance provides a clear reason for refusing the development proposed; or any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole, having particular regard to key policies for directing development to sustainable locations, making effective use of land, securing well-designed places and providing affordable homes, individually or in combination."